 At the same time, I enrolled in a Holistic Health Counseling program which fueled my feelings of wellbeing and opened up professional opportunities, including joining a start-up as their VP Wellness and working with top-tier clients on key wellness initiatives.
 I saw the power of eating right and thinking right as foundational pillars of wellbeing and was able to, based on my training in holistic health counseling, guide people on their journey to wellness.

 But by 2012, 6 years after my low point (at age 33 in December 2006), I hit a plateau.
 Even though I had a good understanding of how to nourish the body with health-promoting foods, thoughts and lifestyle choices, something was still lacking and at the brink of turning 40, I became undone once more.
 I was at a Compassionate Communications workshop held at a local health center (I was in a workshop/retreat-heavy period of my life.) and when it was my turn to introduce myself, all I could say was “My name is Seema.
 I want to speak my truth but I don’t know what that is” and I started crying.
 Someone sitting close to me gave me the name of a woman whom she suggested I contact, and I did.
 I did not know I was given a name of therapist – as an Indian woman from Hong Kong, going to see a therapist is not commonplace and I did not know what I was getting myself into.
 All I knew was I was struggling to find my center and feeling fulfilled no matter what I did.

 Now, 10 years later, I can see how the deeper inner work has been transformative which in turn led me to go back to school for my Masters in Clinical Mental Health Counseling.
-It is so rewarding to take all the work I have done on myself and experiences I have gained over the years and be able to work with others who are also hurting and find their way back to themselves.
+It has been so rewarding to take all the work I have done on myself and experiences I have gained over the years and be able to work with others to find their way back to themselves.